-A stay at Strawberryfield Park luxury lodges in Somerset was the perfect solution to the stresses of 2020.
+A stay at Strawberryfield Park luxury lodges in Somerset.
 Read about my visit to this family-owned collection of luxury eco-lodges in the beautiful Somerset countryside.

 Are you dreaming about escaping to a relaxing retreat?
-A tranquil space where you can wind down from what’s going on in the world.
-Somewhere to chill, soak up beautiful scenery, immerse yourself in nature and just get away from it all.
-A place that’s safe, clean and stress-free?
+A tranquil space where you can unwind, soak up beautiful scenery, immerse yourself in nature and just get away from it all.

 Last month, Mr Jones and I spent a few days doing exactly that and it did us the world of good.
 We might not have had the best weather but we definitely had the best time.
 Let me introduce you to Strawberryfield Park luxury lodges in Somerset where country living meets contemporary cool.
 The perfect place to safely get away from it all.
 And.
 Just.
 Chill.